Introduction

 ‘The colour red is back.
 It is now a red circle in front of me.’

-Amber tells me that she experienced a lot of memories during the pauses between this set of sentences.
+Amber tells me that she experienced a lot of memories during the pauses between these sentences.
 She calmly connected with what she was experiencing in this moment:

 ‘My breathing feels easier.
 I don’t need to try so hard.’

-When I ask her to refer back to her concern that she may spend the rest of her life with breathing difficulties, she took a pause and replied:
+When I asked her to refer back to her concern that she may spend the rest of her life with breathing difficulties, she took a pause and replied:

 ‘I forgot that I felt like that.
 It feels more open rather than focusing on the negative or what might happen to me.’